 - 3.1 The Policy is aligned with Council's objectives as articulated in the Council Integrated Plans. - 3.2 Council recognises that there are four elements for an effective compliance program:

-nvarining; this is a controlled document, hardcopies of this document may not be the latest version.
-Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au
+Policy WARNING: This is a controlled document.
+Hardcopies of this document may not be the latest version.
+Before using this document, check it is the latest version, refer to Council's website www.portstephens.nsw.gov.au